sziem/vascu_synth/README.md

 ## New recommended pipeline for object generation:
 1. run ./generate_dataset.sh SEED N_IMAGES(200 by default)
---> continue with step 6 and 7 to use the matlab scripts
+--> continue with step 6 to use the matlab scripts

 ## Old pipeline for dataset generation:
 1. change seed (and possibly other parameters) in generate_vascu_config.py